Gamification can benefit your marketing strategy in many ways. We compiled the most practical tips and inspiring examples to help you get started.

 You’ve probably come across the term “gamification,” but do you really know what it means?

 It’s way more than “just integrating game mechanics” into a website or an app

 Gamification is a process where you take the essence of what makes games so “fascinating and irresistible” and integrate them into non-game experiences.

 When doing this, you add elements to your site or app like: rewards, challenges, and much more.
 This will trigger a sense of achievement and make use of the competitive nature in people, encouraging them to use the app/website even more because they’ll enjoy it.

 They’ll feel like champions, who wouldn’t like that?

-Using gamification will ensure you a long-term engagement, loyalty and valuable results for your business.
-Game elements that you can add are: points, leaderboards, rating, virtual currency, virtual elements and much more…
+Using gamification will ensure you a long-term engagement, loyalty, and valuable results for your business.
+Game elements that you can add are: points, leaderboards, ratings, virtual currency, virtual elements, and much more…

 Why does gamification work?